 To check if change logging is set up correctly, interact with a linked database.

-Afterwards, in the ChangeLog database, the RG_AllObjects table should appear.
-You can inspect the table to see changes appearing in it as they're made.
+Afterwards, in the ChangeLog database, the table RG_AllObjects should appear.
+You can inspect the table to see changes appearing in it as you make them.

 Object types not supported by change logging